Odushhh/pdf-chat/README.md

 # PDF-Chat
 ## Chat with your PDF docs - RAG Tool

-#### Having PDF documents too long to read?
-This RAG-powered AI tool will help you scan through your PDF documents and get direct answers.
+#### Are your PDF documents too long to read?

+> This RAG-powered AI tool will help you scan through your PDF documents and get direct answers.

-#### Ask anything regarding the files you uploaded and it retrieves answers instantly.
+#### Ask anything about your files and get answers instantly.

-> No more reading through 1000+ page PDF documents!
+#### No more reading through 1000+ page PDF documents!

 ## **How it Works**